Why are migrants in small boats a heated issue in the UK?

 Last year Britain announced a deal with Rwanda to send migrants arriving by boat on a one-way trip to the East African country, where their asylum claims would be heard and, if successful, they would stay.
 The policy was condemned by human rights groups an is mired in legal challenges.
 No one has yet been sent to Rwanda.

 The 2022 Nationality and Borders Act barred people from claiming asylum in Britain if they had passed through a safe country such as France.
-But in practice it has made little difference, since people fleeing war and persecution can’t be sent home, and no countries — other than Rwanda and Albania — have agreed to take deportees.
+But in practice, people fleeing war and persecution can’t be sent home, and no countries — other than Rwanda and Albania — have agreed to take deportees.

 This week Britain unveiled the Illegal Migration Bill, its toughest measure yet, which calls for people arriving by unauthorized routes to be detained, deported to their homeland or “a safe third country” and banned from ever reentering the U.K.